-- 36. Four formula-based student premium allocations are shown on the 2024-25 recurrent grant Tables A and C: - premium to support successful student outcomes: full-time - premium to support successful student outcomes: part-time - disabled students' premium - premium for student transitions and mental health. - 37.
-Student premium funding is earmarked to contribute towards the aims and objectives set out in providers' approved access and participation plans for 2024-25 or (for those without such plans) access and participation statements; providers must therefore use student premium grants solely for these purposes.
+- 32. Four formula-based student premium allocations have been provided for 2025-26: - premium to support successful student outcomes: full-time - premium to support successful student outcomes: part-time - disabled students' premium - premium for student transitions and mental health. - 33.
+Student premium funding is earmarked to contribute towards the aims and objectives set out in providers' approved access and participation plans for 2025-26 or (for those without such plans) access and participation statements; providers must therefore use student premium grants solely for these purposes.
 In particular: - a.
-The full-time and part-time student premiums are intended to support the costs of activities that contribute to providers' ambitions around student success and progression. - b.
-The disabled students' premium is intended to support the costs of activities that will promote inclusion and remove barriers to participation and success for disabled students.18 - c.
+The full-time and part-time student premiums are intended to support the costs of activities that contribute to providers' ambitions around student success and progression.

+- The disabled students' premium is intended to support the costs of activities that will promote inclusion and remove barriers to participation and success for disabled students.16 - c.
 The premium for student transitions and mental health is earmarked for activities and services that support students transitioning into higher education, particularly to address the challenges that this can present for mental health.